 Designers operationalize frameworks like FATE through decisions about who to interview, which journeys to map, and what distinguishes a product user from a stakeholder.
 In the case of PLF, farmers appear as the users while animals don’t even make the cut for stakeholders, instead appearing as operational inputs.

 Human-centered design methods lack the context required to empathize with non-human stakeholders.
-Where human stakeholders receive personas, goals, frustrations, and success metrics, non-human animals become behavioral indicators or production variables.
-Welfare metrics rarely enter the discussion, and do so only as a proxy for productivity outcomes.
-These are intentional design decisions that FATE treats as neutral defaults.
+Where humans are represented through their goals, pain points, and preferences, non-human animals are either left out of the picture altogether or reduced to data points within someone else's user journey.
+Welfare metrics rarely enter the discussion, and do so only when they are tied to a system’s productivity or efficiency.

-Many humans hold clear values about the treatment of non-human animals, and survey data consistently shows support for stronger animal welfare protections across demographics.¹² Yet the framework consistently fails here, allowing systems to align with operational goals while remaining misaligned with values many humans actually hold.
+Welfare concerns aside, FATE fails on its own terms.
+FATE asks designers to align AI experiences with human values.
+Many humans hold clear values about the treatment of non-human animals, and survey data consistently shows support for stronger animal welfare protections across demographics.¹² Yet the framework consistently fails here, allowing systems to chase operational goals with no regard for certain core values.

 06 FRAMEWORK